jfnavarro/st_viewer/README.md

         /path/to/build/STViewer.app/Contents/STViewer

-* Alternatively for MAC you can build a DMG bundle
+* Alternatively for MAC you can build a stand alone DMG bundle that you can install and/or distribute

         make dmg